Streaming Tensor Programs: A Streaming Abstraction for Dynamic Parallelism

 \subsection{Stream-centric Design}

 As an asynchronous dataflow model, STeP uses streams as the primary representation for data.
 Each stream has a compile-time determined rank and data type.

 \paragraph{Data Type} The data type of a stream can either be a tile, a selector, a reference to on-chip memory, or a tuple of these data types.
 A tile is a two-dimensional regular matrix.
 STeP allows tiles to have dynamically defined shapes.
 Supporting dynamically-sized tiles is crucial for maximizing data reuse without excessive on-chip memory requirements when tiling tensors with runtime-determined shapes.
 A selector is a multi-hot vector, which can express various routing and merging operators to support control flow (\Cref{subsubsec:route-merge}).
-STeP also enables read-only reference (i.e. addresses) to on-chip memory as the stream data type (\Cref{subsubsec:on-chip}).
+STeP also enables read-only reference (i.e. addresses) to on-chip memory as a stream data type (\Cref{subsubsec:on-chip}).
 The flexibility in data type enables lowering STeP to a broader range of SDAs more easily.
 For example, when the stream data type is restricted to only scalars, it cannot be directly mapped to SDAs with tiled processing units like systolic arrays without complicated lifting (e.g. auto-vectorization).

-\paragraph{Stream Structure} STeP streams are logically equivalent to zero or more tensors.
-We draw this connection because higher-order tensors are the basic data structure of many computational workloads.
-STeP streams embed the logical structure of the corresponding tensor into the data stream using \emph{stop tokens} as shown in ~\Cref{fig:small-stream}.
-We use a similar stop token design to that of SAM~\cite{sam} because it fits well with the asynchronous dataflow model and allows the size of each dimension to be dynamic.
-The end of each dimension of the corresponding tensor is annotated with a stop token $S_N (N\geq1)$, where $N$ denotes the rank of that dimension (e.g. $N=1$ denotes the end of a vector).
-At the end of multiple dimensions, we only emit the highest-level stop token.
+\paragraph{Stop Tokens} STeP streams are logically equivalent to zero or more tensors.
+STeP streams embed the logical structure of the corresponding tensor into the data stream through \emph{stop tokens}.
+STeP uses a similar stop token design to that of SAM~\cite{sam} as it was designed for asynchronous dataflow abstractions and allows for dimensions to be dynamic.
+The end of each dimension of the corresponding tensor is annotated with a stop token $S_N (N\geq1)$, where $N$ denotes the rank of that dimension (e.g. $N=1$ denotes the end of a vector) and at the end of multiple dimensions, STeP only emits the highest-level stop token.
 The \emph{Done} token ($D$) at the end indicates stream termination.

-The logical correspondence between a tensor and an STeP stream provides a foundation for defining shape semantics for streams.
-These semantics enable analyses and optimizations, and also improve debuggability by exposing dataflow block behaviors at the tensor level and ensuring operator composability.
-Unlike the shape semantics of streams in synchronous dataflow models~\cite{streamit}, which are straightforward due to the fixed data rates, the shape semantics in asynchronous dataflow models require a more careful design.
+\paragraph{Stream Shape} The logical correspondence between a tensor and a STeP stream provides a foundation for defining shape semantics for streams.
+These semantics enable analyses and optimizations and improve debuggability by exposing dataflow block behaviors at the tensor level.
+Unlike the shape semantics of streams in synchronous dataflow~\cite{streamit}, which are straightforward due to fixed data rates, the shape semantics in asynchronous dataflow require careful design.